-Whiplash is the most common type of injury caused in road accidents, but there are many other injuries to soft tissue and ligaments that road accidents can cause.
+Whiplash is the most common type of injury caused in road accidents, but there are many other injuries to soft tissue and ligaments that road traffic accidents can cause.

-Sports-related ligament injuries usually result from inadequate training for example and can affect any part of the body depending on the sport and the nature of the accident.
-If you suffered a strain or sprain injury in a sports related incident and believe negligence was the cause then you could have a claim for compensation.
+Sports-related ligament injuries usually result from inadequate training, for example, and can affect any part of the body depending on the sport and the nature of the accident.
+If you suffered a strain or sprain injury in a sports-related incident and believe negligence was the cause then you could have a claim for compensation.

 Ligament damage due to medical negligence may arise if your doctor fails to diagnose your injury or misdiagnoses it resulting in delayed or wrong treatment.
 Either of these can exacerbate the symptoms of a torn ligament injury or even cause permanent damage.